M1e2e2100/Class_project/README.md

-# Vidakali
+# Video_Streaming

-Vidakali is an open source **online video sharing and social media platform** built with Python using the Django Web Framework
+Video_Streaming is an open source **online video sharing and social media platform** built with Python using the Django Web Framework

 ## Technology Stack